 Prior to the day of testing, be certain test administrators and proctors know what accommodations each student will be using and how to administer them properly.
-For example, test administrators and proctors need to know whether a student will be allowed extra time to complete the test, when the testing time is ended, and what plan exists for the student to continue working.
-Staff administering accommodations, such as read-aloud or scribing student responses, must adhere to specific guidelines so that student scores are valid.
+For example, test administrators and proctors need to know whether a student will be allowed extra time to complete the test, and when the testing time has ended, the plan for the student to continue working.
+Staff administering accommodations, such as a read-aloud or scribing student responses, must adhere to specific guidelines so that student scores are valid.
 Translators should be provided a copy of the test and the examiner's directions, no more than one day prior to the start of testing, to become familiar with the content being tested in order to correctly read words, terms, symbols, signs, or graphics that are part of the test.
 The test must remain in a secure location on school premises.
+If any accommodation involves test items being read aloud, either by a test administrator, a translator, or a student, both a Test Administrator and Test Proctor are required to be always present in the room to ensure test security.
+These sessions are not allowed to use a Roving Proctor.